MicrosoftDocs/win32/desktop-src/SecCertEnroll/creating-a-subject-name.md

 ---
-Description: 'You can use the IX500DistinguishedName interface to create a subject name from a distinguished name string.' ms.assetid: '78fbf15a-678f-4d87-a309-e70374e3ecee'
+Description: You can use the IX500DistinguishedName interface to create a subject name from a distinguished name string. ms.assetid: 78fbf15a-678f-4d87-a309-e70374e3ecee
-title: Creating a Subject Name
+title: Creating a Subject Name ms.date: 05/31/2018 ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # Creating a Subject Name

-You can use the [**IX500DistinguishedName**](ix500distinguishedname.md) interface to create a subject name from a distinguished name string.
+You can use the [**IX500DistinguishedName**](/windows/win32/CertEnroll/nn-certenroll-ix500distinguishedname?branch=master) interface to create a subject name from a distinguished name string.
 The string consists of concatenated relative distinguished names (RDNs).
 The following RDN keys are supported by the Certificate Enrollment API.

 | Key                               | OID                                             | Description                                                                                        |
 |-----------------------------------|-------------------------------------------------|----------------------------------------------------------------------------------------------------|